akmunk/akmunk/content/index.md

 tags:
 ---

 Welcome to my personal website and research blog.

-I use this space to post running notes about my work and maintain updated publication lists, CV, etc. This is partly for my own convenience.
-Notes help me keep track of what I have done, things that inerest me) , so bear with me
+I am Professor of Computational Anthropology and Controversy Mapping at the Technical University of Denmark where I study complex technological problems in society and develop new methods to monitor and understand them.
+I have a backround in European Ethnology, Human Geography and STS, and I have since then.
+I use this space to post running notes about my work and maintain updated biographical information.
 ## Expect to find the following

 > I maintain an updated [[CV]], [[Publications|list of publications]] and selection of [[Bio|bios of various lengths]].
 This is partly for my own convenience.